bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 </div>

-Contact us to access the tool.
+Contact us at 📧 <a href="mailto:office@intuitas.com">office@intuitas.com</a> to learn more about the tool.

 ### Business metrics
 ---

-Metrics are the measurements of the performance of the business processes.
-They should be documented according to a defined template that captures, at a minimum, the following:
+Measures are raw, quantifiable values that capture facts about business activities (e.g., total sales, number of customers).

+Metrics are calculated or derived indicators that assess the performance of business processes, often using one or more measures (e.g., sales growth rate, customer churn rate).

+Both require capture, at a minimum, of:

 - name
 - definition
-- formula (with reference to data elements and definitions in the business glossary)
+- formula (with reference to concepts and terms as defined in the business glossary)
-- dimensions
+- associated dimensions
 - source(s)
 - metric owner
 - frequency